anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The greatest mistake you can make in life is to be continually fearing you will make one.
+Quote: Before you can inspire with emotion, you must be swamped with it yourself.
+Before you can move their tears, your own must flow.
+To convince them, you must yourself believe.

-By: Elbert Hubbard
+By: Winston Churchill